Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <p>To match these requirements, the following approach is taken :</p>

 <ol>
-	<li>Use of a single, global CRS for geographical location in all index-related data structures such as node bounding spheres.
-Coordinate bounds for such structures are in the range (-180.0000, -90.0000, 180.0000, 90.0000), Elevation and node minimum bounding sphere radius are specified in meters.
-Allowed EPSG codes:
+	<li>Use of a single, geodetic CRS for geographical location in all index-related data structures such as node bounding spheres.
+Coordinate bounds for such structures are in the range (-180.0000, -90.0000, 180.0000, 90.0000), Elevation and node minimum bounding sphere (MBS) radius are specified in meters.
+Allowed Coordinate system using  EPSG code includes:
 		<ol>
-			<li>EPSG:4326 (WGS84)</li>
+			<li>EPSG: 4326</li>
 		</ol>
 	</li>
-	<li>Use of a geographic or of various projected CRS, where x,y,z axes are all in same unit, and with a per-node offset (from the center point of the node's minimum bounding sphere) and using the WGS84 datum, for all vertex positions.
+	<li>Use of various geodetic CRS (includig cartesian coordinate systems) is allowed where x,y,z axes are all in same unit, and with a per-node offset (from the center point of the node's MBS) for all vertex positions.
 	</li>
-	<li>Axis Order: All positions, independent of the used geographic or projected CRS, use the Easting, Northing, Elevation (x,y,z) axis order.
+	<li>Axis Order: All positions, independent of the CRS used, use the Easting, Northing, Elevation (x,y,z) axis order.
 The Z axis points upwards towards the sky.
 </ol>

-<p>I3S profiles support outputting 3d content in two modes - <i>Global</i> and <i>Local</i> modes.
-In <i>Global</i> mode only EPSG:4326 (WGS84) is the supported CRS for both index and vertex positions - represented as lon, lat, elev.
-In <i>Local</i> mode all other projected and geographic CRS are allowed.
-The only requirement is that both index and position vertex must have the same CRS.</p>
+<p>All I3S profiles support outputting 3d content in two modes - <i>Global</i> or  <i>Local</i> modes.
+In <i>Global</i> mode only EPSG code 4326 (WGS84) is the supported coordinate system for both index and vertex positions - represented as lon, lat, elev.
+In <i>Local</i> mode all geodetic CRS (includig cartesian coordinate systems) are allowed.
+The only requirement is that both index and position vertex must have the same coordinate system.</p>

+<p> All I3S layers indicate the coordinate system via the <code>spatialReference</code> property in the 3dSceneLayerInfo resource.
+This property is normative.</p>

 <h3><a name="_3_1">Height Models</a></h3>

 The specification accommodates declaration of a vertical coordinate system that may be ellipsoidal (elevation/height defined with respect to a reference ellipsoid) or orthometric (elevation/height defined with respect to a reference geoid/gravity surface).
 This allows I3S to be applied across a diverse range of fields and applications where the particular definition of elevation/height is of importance.

-At version 1.5 I3S has added vertical coordinate system in the form of vcsWkid to the 3dSceneLayerInfo resource.
+At version 1.5 I3S has added support for a vertical coordinate systems.
+The Well-known Text (wkt) string representation of the CRS now includes the vertical coordinate system utilized by the layer.
+The spatialReference property also includes a Well-known Id (wkid) and a Vertical Coordinate System Well-known ID (vcsWkid) representations, that could alternatively be utilized by a client applicaiton consuming the layer instead of the wkt.

+In addition to the detailed spatialReference property that describes the layers horizontal and vertical CRSs, the 3dSceneLayerInfo resource also includes a coarse metadata property called *heightModelInfo*, which can be used by a client application to quickly identify if the layers' height model is either orthometric or ellipsoidal.

 <pre><code>
-	"spatialReference": // The spatial reference of the layer including the vertical coordinate system. wkt is included to support custom spatial references
+	"spatialReference": // the horizontal and vertical coordinate system of the layer {
-	{
 		"wkid": 4326,
 		"latestWkid": 4326,